ddemszky/classroom-transcript-analysis/README.md

 # Classroom Transcript Analysis

-This repository contains code for the paper:
+Please cite the following when using the transcripts:
-> Demszky, D. & Hill, H. C..
-(2022).
-The NCTE Transcripts: A Dataset of Elementary Math Classroom Transcripts. _To appear._
+> Demszky, D., & Hill, H. (2022).
+[The NCTE transcripts: A dataset of elementary math classroom transcripts](https://arxiv.org/pdf/2211.11772.pdf). _arXiv preprint arXiv:2211.11772_.

 **Each user** who would like to access the dataset need to fill out this form: https://forms.gle/1yWybvsjciqL8Y9p8.
 Once you fill it out, the Google Drive folder will be shared with you automatically.